-There may be limited opportunities to earn additional extra credit throughout the semester.
-Opportunities will be announced online, if available.
+There may be limited opportunities to earn additional extra credit throughout the semester aside from the one extra credit assignment will be made available for those interested during Unit 6.
+Any extra credit opportunities will be announced online, if available.
 NO extra credit or opportunities to make-up missed work will be given after assignment due dates (exceptions are made if student has written University-Approved excuse).